DanielPNewman/DanielPNewman.github.io/currently-reading.md

 A list of books I’m enjoying, and have enjoyed reading in the past:

   * **Life 3.0:** Being Human in the Age of Artificial Intelligence, by *Max Tegmark*

+  * **Accelerate:** The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations, by *by Nicole Forsgren, Jez Humble and Gene Kim*

 ## Past great reads which I'd recommend